tableau-mkt/datalayer/README.md

 ```

 ## Dynamic additions
-You add new data to the data layer dynamically.
+You can add new data to the data layer dynamically.
+This is how GA does it, you should follow those patterns.
 ```javascript
 // Inform of link clicks.
 $(".my-links").click(function() {